Welcome to

 Remember, you’ll need your account number to set up payment through your financial institution.

-Residents and businesses of Kitchener or Wilmot, register by completing the Pre-Authorized Payment Form today.
+Residents and businesses of Kitchener or Wilmot, complete this Pre-Authorized Payment Form to register.

-Our Equal Payment Plan (EPP) is an easier and more convenient way to pay your electricity bill.
-On EPP, we estimate your annual electricity use based on past usage at your address.
+On our Equal Payment Plan (EPP), we estimate your annual electricity use based on past usage at your address.
 This estimate is then divided into twelve equal monthly payments, which helps you anticipate your electricity expenses ahead of time.

 EPP accounts are reviewed periodically to ensure the amount being billed is in line with actual electricity used.
-If necessary, you will be notified of any adjustments to this charge.
+If we need to change the amount you are being billed because you are using a lot more or less electricity than estimated, we will notify you.

 Any underpayments that are accumulated over the year will be rolled into your calculation for the next year.